lastfm-docs/api-docs/docs/user/getLovedTracks.md

 Returns a list of the tracks loved scrobbled by this user.
+Defaults to the last 50 loved tracks.

 This method doesn't not require authentication.